crowetc/loopy/README.md

 ## Factor Graphs: The Big Picture

-A factor graph is a bipartite graphical model that expresses a global problem as a collection of local relationships.
+A factor graph is a bipartite graphical model that expresses a global function as a collection of local relationships.

 Formally, a factor graph can be written as